foreversponge/logistics_inventory/README.md

 9. The application is good to go!
 10. (Optional) If desired, change directory into the backend folder and run "npm test" to run a few tests I wrote.

-Note: The item collection page will not show if you do not have any items/collections created.
+**Note**: The item collection page will not show if you do not have any items/collections created.